markmc/kcp/README.md

 - [Concepts](docs/concepts.md) - a high level overview of kcp concepts
 - [Workspaces](docs/workspaces.md) - a more thorough introduction on kcp's workspaces
-- [Locations & scheduling](docs/locations-and-scheduling.md) - details on kcp's primitives that abstract over clusters
-- [Syncer](docs/syncer.md) - information on running the kcp agent that syncs content between kcp and a physical cluster
 - [kubectl plugin](docs/kubectl-kcp-plugin.md)
 - [Authorization](docs/authorization.md) - how kcp manages access control to workspaces and content
 - [Virtual workspaces](docs/virtual-workspaces.md) - details on kcp's mechanism for virtual views of workspace content